-- The Talisman Fossil Gallery is a favourite with kids, with life-like dioramas and an Extinction Theatre.
-The gallery shows the end of the dinosaurs’ reign on Earth and the rise of mammals, from 65 to 35 million years ago.
+- The Fossil Gallery offers many complete skeletons of real dinosaurs, including the towering Daspletosaurus (T.rex’s earlier cousin).
+A favourite with kids is the walk-through dinosaur diorama and the Extinction Theatre.
+The gallery follows the end of the dinosaurs’ reign on Earth and the rise of mammals (65 to 35 million years ago).

 - The Mammal Gallery features the wildlife of Canada, from polar bears to white Arctic hares, moose, bison, caribou and cougars.